MrHedmad/kerblam/docs/tutorial.md

 ```bash
 docker run --rm -it -v /some/output/dir:/data/in my_process_package
 ```
-In the container, Kerblam! fetches remote files and then the pipeline is triggered.
+In the container, Kerblam! fetches remote files (i.e. runs `kerblam data fetch`) and then the pipeline is triggered.
 Since the output folder is attached to the output directory on disk, the final output of the pipeline is saved locally.